Wisconsin's 8th congressional district

 Wisconsin's 8th congressional district is a congressional district of the United States House of Representatives in northeastern Wisconsin.
-It is currently represented by Mike Gallagher, a Republican.
+It has been represented by Republican Tony Wied since November 12, 2024.
+It was previously vacant from April 24, 2024, following the effective date of the resignation of Mike Gallagher, a Republican.
 Gallagher won the open seat vacated by Reid Ribble who retired in 2016.
-It is also one of two Congressional Districts to ever elect a Catholic priest, Robert John Cornell.
+It is also one of only two congressional districts to ever elect a Catholic priest, in the case of Wisconsin’s 8th, Robert John Cornell.

 The 8th District has leaned Republican throughout its history; seven Democrats have represented it since its creation, but none have served more than two terms.
 It became more of a swing seat in the 1990s.
 In 2004, Republican George W. Bush won 55 percent of the vote in the district, while in 2008, Democrat Barack Obama received 53.6 percent of the vote.
 The last Democrat to represent the district was Steve Kagen from 2007 to 2011.
-Since Kagen lost in the 2010 election, the seat has been held by Republicans, who have consistently won it by double digit percent margins in each election to the seat since 2012, and won similarly in statewide elections.
-The only county in the current district to back the Democratic presidential candidate in the 2000, 2004 and 2016 elections was overwhelmingly Native American Menominee County, which has never voted Republican since its creation in 1960, and only Menominee and Door Counties voted Democratic in 2012.
+Since Kagen lost in the 2010 election, the seat has been held by Republicans, who have consistently won it by double-digit percent margins in each election to the seat since 2012 and won similarly in statewide elections.
+The only county in the current district to back the Democratic presidential candidate in the 2000, 2004, and 2016 elections was overwhelmingly Native American Menominee County, which has never voted Republican since its creation in 1960, and only Menominee and Door Counties voted Democratic in 2012 and 2020.

-Since the 1930 Census, the district has been centered upon Green Bay, Appleton and the Door Peninsula.
-Between the 1970 Census and the 2010 Census, the 8th moved north to encompass most counties bordering Michigan, but after 2010 it lost most of the border counties to the Seventh District, while gaining Calumet County.

-Counties currently within the district include the entirety of Brown, Calumet, Door, Kewaunee, Marinette, Menominee, Oconto, Outagamie, Shawano, and Waupaca Counties, and part of Winnebago County.

 Counties and municipalities within the district

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties, towns, and municipalities: